 However, it is not as great as its users might prefer.
 Here is an extremely common issue reported by many users: Android phone won't turn on.

-If Android phone not turning on happens, perhaps the Android screen is broken, the device gets bricked, the power button is broken, internal memory is damaged, etc.
+You may ask: why isn’t my phone turning on?
+Perhaps the Android screen is broken, the device gets bricked, internal memory is damaged, etc.

 I was attempting to download an app from the Google play store and then my phone turned off randomly.
 It was in full charge when this occurred.
 Now the phone doesn't react to any button presses and will not turn on.
 It also doesn't light up in any way when plugged into the charger.
 What do I do?Androidcentral.com